joakimremler/YRGO_docker/README.md

 ## 6. Inspect container

-Now when you have started a running conatiner, you should be able to login to it and inspect it.
+Now when you have started a running container, you should be able to login to it and inspect it.
 Do do this you have to have the `CONTAINER ID` of this conatiner and you get it by list all docker processes.

     $ docker ps